Particular/docs.particular.net/nservicebus/upgrades/sqlserver-2to3.md

 ## Namespace changes

 The primary namespace is `NServiceBus`.
 Advanced customization APIs have been moved to `NServiceBus.Transport.SqlServer`.
 A `using NServiceBus` directive should be sufficient to find all basic options.
-A `using NServicebus.Transport.SqlServer` is needed to access advanced configuration options.
+A `using NServiceBus.Transport.SqlServer` is needed to access advanced configuration options.

 ### Transactions